Burnside Fountain: History

 When Burnside bequeathed the money for the fountain, she asked that it be designed for use as a drinking trough for horses and also for dogs.
 The commission was originally intended for Daniel Chester French, but, according to a paper by Zelotes W. Coombs, French turned down the commission due to "pressure of other engagements, however... he did supervise the work."
 French assigned the design of the basin to Henry Bacon, who would later work with French on the Lincoln Memorial.
 The sculpture was assigned to Charles Y. Harvey, a graduate of the American Academy in Rome, who had worked with Augustus Saint-Gaudens on the Robert Gould Shaw Memorial in Boston.

 Charles Y. Harvey began work on Boy with Turtle at his studio in New York City, believing that this work was going to be his masterpiece.
-Almost immediately he began second guessing his design and feeling that it was inadequate.
+Almost immediately, he began second guessing his design and feeling that it was inadequate.
 This negativity was a trait that he had shown many times in the past.
 Roughly a week after beginning the sculpture, Harvey began hearing voices commanding him to kill himself.
-A paper about restoring the sculpture written at Worcester Polytechnic Institute claims the voices he was hearing were coming from the partially carved sculpture itself.
-These voices set the date of Saturday January 27, 1912 for Harvey to kill himself.
-On that date he laid down his tools, headed to Bronx Park with two razors, and slit his own throat along the west bank of the Bronx River.
+A paper about restoring the sculpture, written at Worcester Polytechnic Institute (WPI) in 2011, stated "Harvey began to hear voices coming from the unfinished statue commanding him to take his own life."
+On January 27, 1912, Harvey headed to Bronx Park with two razors, and slit his own throat along the west bank of the Bronx River.
+His body was discovered the following morning, by some students walking through the park.